Do I have to be in Marching Band or can I just be in Concert Band?

 T-shirts, shorts, and tennis shoes are the suggested attire for camp.
 Please remember that attire must be school appropriate and school dress code rules are in effect.
 Bare midriffs, cut-off T-shirts, bathing suit tops and T-shirts containing suggestive material or advertising/advocating drugs or alcohol will not be allowed.
 You will be asked to return home to change.
 Your feet are very crucial to your success as a marching member, therefore please wear athletic shoes that will be comfortable and allow you flexibility to move easily.
 Flip-flops, swimming shoes, skater shoes, and sandals are not allowed for any marching rehearsal including band camp.
 Students must wear shoes at all times while at camp.
 Stepping on a sharp object could potentially take you out of the show for the season.
 Please bring sunscreen, baseball caps, sunglasses and lots of water to drink.
 You will spend approximately 4 hours per day, minimum, in the sun.
 Be prepared and take care of yourself during these hours.

 What is the daily schedule like during Band Camp?

 Band camp begins each morning at 7:30am with all students on the band practice field.
 We start each rehearsal with stretching, strength building, and a light jog around the field.
 The rest of the moring is spent learning marching basics and setting the drill spots with the music.
-The students will dismissed from 12:00-1:30pm to eat a light lunch and cool off at home.
-We resume practice at 1:30pm indoors with sectionals and full band rehearsal ending at .
+The students eat lunch in the high school cafeteria from noon to 12:45pm.
+We resume practice at 1:00pm indoors with sectionals and full band rehearsal ending at 4:00pm .
 A detailed Band Camp itinerary will be provided.